zpawel/angular-egghead-exercises/README.md

 bower install
 ```

-To start the application run:=
+To start the application run

 ```
 grunt serve